w-mcilhagga/argui/README.md

 ![radio buttons](docs/radio.png)

 -   `name` is the name of the labelled frame around the radio buttons
 -   `value` is a list or tuple of radio button labels.
+Alternatively, you can `import r from argui` and use `r(...)` to create an object whose default type is radio.
--   `type` is `"radio"`. `type` is required here, otherwise you'll get the combobox implied by the values.
+-   `type` is `"radio"`. `type` is required when using a list or tuple, otherwise you'll get the combobox implied by the values.
 -   `init`, if given, selects one of the radio buttons

 ### 5. Checkboxes in a group (frame)